Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Introduction

-\sloppypar We therefore propose a new algorithm called TOUCAN (\textbf{T}ensor Rank-\textbf{O}ne \textbf{U}pdate on the \textbf{C}omplex Grassmanni\textbf{an}) to recover low-rank tensor data from streaming, highly-incomplete multiway data with incremental gradient descent on the product manifold of low-rank matrices in the Fourier domain using the framework of the t-SVD.
-Our method is online by nature, avoids the SVD, maintains orthonormality on the tensor Grassmann manifold, and scales linearly in computation with the number of samples.
-We compare our method to batch t-SVD methods and streaming methods in the CANDECOMP/PARAFAC (CP) algebra.
-We show our method's ability to track dynamically time-varying low-rank free submodules from streaming two-way data in time-lapse video and undersampled functional magnetic resonance imaging (fMRI) data.
-Additionally, our method can be extended to higher-order tensors by slightly modifying our derivations to the order-$p$ t-SVD \cite{p-order_factorization}.
+\sloppypar The impetus of this paper is to propose a fast, efficient algorithm for recovering low-tubal-rank tensor data from streaming, highly-incomplete multiway data with incremental gradient descent on the product manifold of low-rank matrices.
+Our methods are online by nature and can handle dynamically changing data, avoid computing SVDs, maintain orthonormality on the product of Grassmann manifolds, scale linearly in computation with the number of samples, and are highly parallelizable.
+We compare our method to batch t-SVD methods and online tensor decompositions.
+We show our method's ability to track dynamically time-varying low-rank free submodules in real data settings.